 Dr. Donnelly is the owner and Medical Director of Dayton Skin Surgery Center, as well as a Clinical Assistant Professor in the Department of Dermatology at Wright State University (WSU) and the Director of Dermatologic Surgery and Mohs Micrographic Surgery.
-WSU residents rotate one day a week within the practice.
+WSU dermatology residents rotate one day a week within the practice.
 The fellow participates in the monthly didactic lectures, a lecture series’ provided by Dr. Thomas Lewis, pig’s foot and cadaver labs, and the quarterly journals clubs held at WSU for the dermatology residents.
 Dr. Lewis also serves as a curriculum advisor and faculty member for the Dayton Skin Surgery Center Fellowship Program.

 Thank you for your interest in the Dayton Skin Surgery Center Procedural Dermatology Fellowship Program.
-The application and requirements are provided via the link below; deadline is August 31 of the year preceding the fellowship.